 BP: Although you could argue that, simply talking electric buses for example, that diesel buses would have a very steep depreciation, wouldn’t they?

 BP: Ray, we’ve discussed city council, we’ve talked about climate change, the big developments, housing, and transport.
 And we’re almost done, it’s been almost hour now.
 So do you have any closing statement in a few sentences to conclude this discussion?
 What is your vision and how you’re going to achieve it, very succinctly.

-RC: I want to see Wellington be something for everyone.
-One of the places that I love walking in is the waterfront.
-I love going down there, because when I was young, when I was a child, I used to walk along there as well, but it had all these warehouses and things in there, and it wasn’t a very nice place to walk.
+RC: I want to see Wellington being something for everyone.
+One of the places that I love walking on is the waterfront.
+I love going down there, because when I was young, when I was a child, I used to walk along there as well, but it had all these warehouses and trucks in there, and it wasn’t a very nice place to walk.
 But now, it’s such a great place.
 And I’d like to expand this feeling and putting more facilities, looking at Kent and Cambridge Terrace and exploring the possibility of doing that.
 So I want Wellington to be a much, much more comfortable and attractive place for people to live, to work, and enjoy, and I don’t think this is happening.